madmurphy/libconfini/MANUAL.md

 * **Comments**, in multi-line formats, will be rendered according to ECMAScript `comment_string.replace(/(^|\n\r?|\r\n?)[ \t\v\f]*[#;]+/g, "$1")`; elsewhere, according to ECMAScript `comment_string.replace(/^[ \t\v\f]*[#;]+/, "")`.
 * **Unknown nodes** will be rendered verbatim.

-The strings passed with each dispatch, as already said, must not be freed. _Nevertheless, before being copied or analyzed they can be edited, **with some precautions**_:
+The strings dispatched, as already said, must not be freed. _Nevertheless, before being copied or analyzed they can be edited, **with some precautions**_:

 1. Be sure that your edit remains within the buffer lengths given (see: `IniDispatch::d_len` and `IniDispatch::v_len`).
-2. If you want to edit the content of `IniDispatch::data` and this contains a section path, the `IniDispatch::append_to` properties of its children _may_ refer to the same buffer.
+2. If you want to edit the content of `IniDispatch::data` and this contains a section path, the `IniDispatch::append_to` properties of its children _may_ share this buffer.
 In this case, if you edit it, you can no more rely on its children's `IniDispatch::append_to` properties (you will not make any damage, the loop will continue just fine: so if you think you are going to never use the property `IniDispatch::append_to` just do it); alternatively, use `strdup()`.
-If, instead, `IniDispatch::data` contains a key name or a comment, no other dispatch will share this buffer, so feel free to edit it before it gets lost.
+If, instead, `IniDispatch::data` contains a key name or a comment, it is granted that no other dispatch will share this buffer, so feel free to edit it before it gets lost.
 3. Regarding `IniDispatch::value`, the buffer is never shared between dispatches, so feel free to edit it.
 4. Regarding `IniDispatch::append_to`, this buffer is likely to be shared with other dispatches.
 Again, you would not destroy the world nor generate errors, but you would make the next `IniDispatch::append_to`s useless.
 For this reason **the buffer pointed by `IniDispatch::append_to` is passed as constant**.
 To unquote the path parts listed in this field please use `strdup()`.